Deft03/Deft03/README.md

 - 🌱 I study mechatronics and have a great passion for embedding

-- 💬 I have exp with C/C++, Python, linux os.
+- 💬 I have exp with C, C++, Python, linux OS, Android OS, SystemC, Embedded System.

 - 📫 How to reach me **thanhsang.ute@gmail.com**